 As Greta Thunberg & climate activists marched on Bristol, I wondered how much longer it would take to drag Cinderella - our ecological crisis - out of the hearth and dress her up so society notices.
 Published in Ecohustler magazine.

-An old reach of the River Chew has returned to Somerset after 70 years.
+An old river route returns to Somerset after 70 years.
+In The Guardian.

 Beware of greenwash.
 Planting trees to tackle climate change might feel nice, but it could be doing more harm than good.
-Some would call it a failure.
 Here's why...
-Published in The Independent.
+The Independent.

 Britain's first city to declare a climate emergency has unveiled how it will attempt to create a 2030 carbon neutral blueprint.
 Published in The Independent